extremenetworks/teleport-alias/README.md

 *Windows Setup*
 Windows users can use Git Bash, PowerShell, or Windows Subsystem for Linux (WSL).
 **Using Git Bash**
+1️⃣ Open Git Bash or WSL

+2️⃣ Edit your bash profile

+Run:
 1. Open Git Bash.
 Edit ~/.bashrc (or ~/.bash_profile) using:
    ```bash
    nano ~/.bashrc